borplestenjak/ZGV_Points/README.md

 - Examples require that MultiParEig - Toolbox for multiparameter and singular eigenvalue problems is installed.
 You can download it from a Matlab File Central Exchange (https://www.mathworks.com/matlabcentral/fileexchange/47844-multipareig).
 The examples were computed using Version 2.8.0.0.
-- Some examples require that Advanpix MultiPrecision Toolbox (https://www.advanpix.com/) is installed.
+- Some examples require that Advanpix Multiprecision Computing Toolbox (https://www.advanpix.com/) is installed.
 The examples were computed using Version 5.3.2.15744.

-## Numerical experiments for synthetic data
+## Numerical experiments

-To reproduce numerical results from the paper, run m-files Example1_Intro.m, ..., Example11_QEP.
+To reproduce numerical results from the paper, use the files Example1_Intro, ..., Example11_QEP.